Visual Transaction Signing

 Authenticator Workaround

-Talisman implements a stable workaround to enable visual transaction signing with the standard FIDO2 protocol by interpreting payload carried in the credentialId value slightly differently than is usual.
+Talisman implements a stable workaround to enable visual transaction signing with the standard FIDO2 protocol by interpreting the payload carried in the credentialId value slightly differently than usual.

-Conventionally, the credentialId is just a random ID of the authenticator device.
-The WebAuthn initiated activity commonly results in the CTAP2.x call to the external authenticator with the credentialId value.
+Conventionally, the credentialId is simply a random ID assigned to the authenticator device.
+The WebAuthn-initiated activity commonly results in the CTAP2.x call to the external authenticator with the credentialId value.
 If the credentialId sent to the external authenticator matches the known value in the authenticator, the authenticator knows the call was intended for it.

 Talisman, however, supports credenaialId value with data suffix, where the operation data for signing is appended to the authenticator identifier:

-Talisman then looks if the provided credentialId prefix matches the expected authenticator identifier, and if it does, it looks at the data after such ID (validating the inputs for length and separators, of course).
-If the credentialId suffix matches expected operation data format, the authenticator displays visual challenge and additionally signs the operation data.
+If you provide the concatenated identifier to allowCredentials item in the WebAuthn request (non-discoverable credentials only), Talisman checks if the provided credentialId prefix matches the expected authenticator identifier, and if it does, it looks at the data after such ID (validating the inputs for length and separators, of course).
+If the credentialId suffix matches the expected operation data format, the authenticator displays a visual challenge and additionally signs the operation data.

 Server-Side Workaround

-The PowerAuth server can then validate the alternate value of the assertion / signature based on the fact it was calculated via Talisman (evidenced by AAGUID value), like so:
+The PowerAuth server can then validate the alternate value of the assertion/signature based on the fact that it was calculated via Talisman (evidenced by the AAGUID value), like so:

-// Determine if there is expected to be data suffix (Talisman) or not (other FIDO2 devices)
+// Determine if there is expected to be a data suffix (Talisman) or not (other FIDO2 devices)

 byte[] dataSuffix = null;